cessen/psychopath_cpp/README.md

 Overview
 ========

-Psychopath is a ray tracing renderer, aimed at rendering animations and VFX for film.
+Psychopath is a path tracer, aimed at rendering animations and VFX for film.
 It is currently still in an early prototyping stage of development.
 You can view a brief video of some animations rendered with it in [this (now somewhat out-dated)